Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 ![Relative path from home directory](md_images/relative_path_home.png)
 </li>
 </ul>
+It's fine if this seems confusing.
+You will have much more opportunity to practice with navigation and copying/moving files in the next couple of days.
 </li>
 <h3><li>Logout and log back on</h3>

-Now you have a copy of the `.bash_profile` file in your AWS home directory, and the next time you log on, your prompt color will automatically change.
-Let’s do that now.
+Now you have a copy of the `.bash_profile` file in your AWS home directory.
+The next time you log on, Bash automatically loads configurations from this file, and your prompt color will automatically change.
+Let’s try that now.

 Either `logout` or `exit` will log you out of the AWS.
 Once you run that command, you will be back on your personal computer.
 Use the `hostname` command to verify.

 Now, log back onto the AWS.
 The easiest way to do this is by using the 'up' key on your keyboard.
 'Up' and 'down' scroll through your command history.
 Hit 'up' until you find your version of the `ssh <github_username>@<aws_ip>` command and hit enter.
-You should log back onto the AWS and see a brown prompt, indicating you are now back on the super computer.
+This will log you back onto the AWS, and now you should see a brown prompt, indicating you are now back on the super computer.

 ![Logout from and login to AWS](md_images/aws_logout_login.png)